Table of Contents

-An emergency fund is a savings account used to cover unanticipated expenses.
+Building an emergency fund in a savings account is used to cover unanticipated expenses.
 A fund for emergencies is important because it makes sure you’ll have money if something unexpected happens, like:

 - A car repair that is more expensive than predicted

 - A medical expense for which you are not insured and must pay out of pocket (e.g., if your child needs stitches)

 - unexpected appliance failure, resulting in a significant increase in your utility expenditures.

 Starting an Emergency Fund

 To begin, you’ll need to create a budget.
 It’s as simple as writing down how much money you spend on groceries each month and dividing it by four.
 Then multiply this figure by 12 (the number of months in a year).
 The end result is your annual grocery budget as well as an easy way to determine how much money should go into your emergency fund each month.